 Residency Requirements (for Berkeley first-years)

 If you’re a Berkeley grad student with US citizenship, you’ll want to establish California residency in your first year, or you’ll be hooked with a painful tuition bill.
-Time spent working in Kenya does not count towards your six-week out-of-state limit, but you’ll need a letter from the department stating that the trip is part of your graduate studies—–talk to Heather Iwata in Econ or Carmen Karahalios in ARE about this.
+Time spent working in Kenya does not count towards your six-week out-of-state limit, but you’ll need a letter from the department stating that the trip is part of your graduate studies—talk to the Graduate Student Services director about this.
 Try to get all the paperwork (letter, W2,1099/1098-T, federal and state tax returns) that you’ll need for the residency application sorted out before you leave, since this info is due in mid-July.

 It’s hard to find Kenyan shillings in the Bay, so don’t bother.
 You can exchange some when you land in Nairobi.
 There’s a Barclay’s ATM right outside the International Arrivals exit, as well as some foreign exchange agents if you need small change (which you almost certainly will).
 Busia has a Barclay’s ATM in town, which will take a US debit card with a chip.

 Take an international flight to Nairobi, then a domestic airline to Kisumu.
 From Kisumu, it’s a two hour drive to Busia.
 If you’re working with IPA or Remit, talk to these organizations to arrange a car to pick you up.
-The going rate (as of 2019) is $50 USD / 5000 Ksh for a pickup, which IPA/Remit pays beforehand—if you’re arranging things yourself, make sure you don’t get ripped off.
+The going rate (as of 2019) is $50 USD / 5000 Ksh for a pickup, which IPA/Remit pays beforehand.

 Though it might look walkable on Google Maps, Busia is actually quite a large town, and you’ll need some form of motorized transport.
 The most convenient way to get around is on the boda bodas (or bodas for short), motorcycle taxis.
-Hitch a ride on the back, hold on tight, and tell the driver where to go—it’s a 50 Ksh flat rate for anywhere in town.
-Make sure you have the exact amount, or they may ride off with your change.
+Hitch a ride on the back, hold on tight, and tell the driver where to go—-it’s a 50 Ksh flat rate for anywhere in town.

 Getting a Phone